reggiebernardo/notebooks/README.md

 # notebooks

-Happily sharing the notebooks (mathematica and jupyter) used in my research.
+Happily sharing the notebooks (Mathematica and Jupyter) used in my research.
 Hopefully, this little effort makes science more accessible and can be of help to someone finding the field too dark.

 Let me know if I can help.
 Send a friendly message.
 Cheers, - [*Reggie*](https://reggiebernardo.weebly.com/)

 DOI: [10.5281/zenodo.4810864](https://doi.org/10.5281/zenodo.4810864)

+Please cite the arXiv papers associated with the notebooks if the codes were helpful in research.
+Thank you.

 ***Summary description of notebooks***